 - An Australian passport that is current or not expired more than two years

-- A Roads and Maritime-issued NSW Photo Driver's Licence or NSW Photo card that has expired more than two years
+- A Transport for NSW issued NSW Photo Driver's Licence (which may be presented as a plastic driver licence card or a DDL) or NSW Photo card that has expired more than two years

-- A Roads and Maritime-issued PWC Photo Card Licence that has expired more than two years
+- A Transport for NSW issued PWC Photo Card Licence that has expired more than two years

-- A Roads and Maritime-issued Certificate of Competency containing a photo of the holder that has expired more than two years
+- A Transport for NSW or AMSA issued Certificate of Competency containing a photo of the holder that has expired more than two years

 - A current Document of Identity issued by the Australian Passport Office